Electricity Maps Blog

 It turns out that on this simplified grid, the average signal, by incentivizing electricity use during sunny hours, incentivizes the proper long-term behavior.
 This is not a coincidence.
 A fundamental aspect of the marginal signal is that it doesn’t change when the wind blows or the sun shines, unless wind or solar are being curtailed.
 Rather, it bases itself on the power plant that would change its production (often a fossil fuel power plant) in reaction to additional demand.

-On the other hand, the average signal incorporates all power plants of the grid, and thus incentivizes using electricity during times where the grid is clean.
-Thus, it is a signal that motivates the alignment of consumption and low-carbon production.
-Because this is one of the key challenges to build the low-carbon grid of the future, the average signal creates better conditions for decarbonisation investments to happen.
+On the other hand, the average signal incorporates all power plants of the grid, and thus captures changes in renewable energy production.
+Therefore, the average signal incentivizes using electricity during times when the grid is clean, and motivates the alignment of consumption and low-carbon production.
+Matching the consumption and low-carbon electricity production on a temporal basis is one of the key challenges to build the low-carbon grid of the future.
+Thus, using the average signal can create better conditions for decarbonization investments to happen.

 There are some cases where the average signal doesn’t lead to long-term impact.
 For example, if there are no existing renewables on the grid, then the signal won’t incentivize using electricity during hours where renewables could supply clean electricity in the future.
 There are also cases where the marginal signal does lead to long-term impact, when e.g. there’s an oversupply of renewables to the point where they get curtailed and thus appear in the marginal signal.
 However, in most situations, the average signal is a better proxy for long-term impact (see e.g. this study).